dhxusr/Data-Structures/trees/binary_tree/binary_tree.md

 - Each child node is labeled as being either left child or right child.
 - A left child precedes a right child in the order of children of a node.

-The subtree rooted at a left of right child of an internal node v is called left subtree or right subtree, respectively, of v.
-A binary tree is proper if each node has either zero or two children.
-Some people also refer to such trees as being full binary trees.
-Thus, in a proper binary tree, every internal node has exactly two children.
+- The subtree rooted at a left or right child of an internal node v is called left subtree or right subtree, respectively, of v.

+- A binary tree is proper if each node has either zero or two children. also refer as being full binary trees. in a proper binary tree, every internal node has exactly two children.

-A binary tree that is not proper is improper
+- A binary tree that is not proper is improper.

 ```